1924 United States presidential election in Idaho

 The 1924 United States presidential election in Idaho took place on November 4, 1924, as part of the 1924 United States presidential election.
 State voters chose four representatives, or electors, to the Electoral College, who voted for president and vice president.

-Background

 At state level, Idaho had begun in 1902 to be very much a one-party Republican state, which it has largely remained since apart from the New Deal era of the 1930s and 1940s.
 For a time there was also a perception that the William Jennings Bryan-led Democratic Party had failed as a "party of reform".

 However, with the aid of a powerful "peace vote" due to opposition to participation in World War I, and a considerable part of the substantial vote for Eugene Debs, Woodrow Wilson almost completely swept the Western and Plains States in 1916 (Idaho included), losing only South Dakota and Oregon.
 These gains were to be lost due to growing anti-Asian and isolationist feelings in the West – James M. Cox in 1920 lost every Idaho county by double digits.

-To further marginalize the Democrats, in 1922 "Progressive Party" nominee H.F.
-Samuels ran ahead of Democratic candidate and former Governor Moses Alexander.